EutechCybernetic/lucy-pro-documentation/instance.md

     1. From the instance details screen, click on the **Deactivate** link in the sidebar to deactivate the instance.
     2. Use a |deactivate| block in your action sequence to deactivate the current instance
-    3. Call the [jsdeactivate](jsdeactivate) function in a |javascript| block to deactivate an instance.
+    3. Call the [deactivate()](es6javascript.rst#jsdeactivate) function in a |javascript| block to deactivate an instance.

 Deativating an instance does not permanently remove it from the system.
-It sets the IsActive status to code/0.
+It sets the IsActive status to `0`.

 Deactivated instances can still responed to actions and details about them can be viewed.
 However